petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 ## How the Pricing Engine Calculates Product Prices

 The pricing engine determines how each pricing component contributes to an SKU's price in a channel.
 When the engine receives a price request, it first calculates the product's *unit price* and *promotion price*.
 These prices are then used to determine the *final price* made available to the customer.

+{bdg-secondary}`Liferay DXP 2023.Q4+/Portal GA98+` The pricing engine calculates the unit price, promotion price, final price, and order price the same way for an SKU with [units of measure](../product-management/creating-and-managing-products/products/units-of-measure.md) configured in comparison to a SKU that doesn't have any units of measure.

 <!--TASK: Consider adding details about net/gross price types and how taxes are calculated-->